electr0sheep/electr0sheep.github.io/_posts/2017-08-31-another-look-at-hashes.md

 one minute to complete.
 This means that your hashes will *never* be brute forced.
 Your hashes are as secure as a spec of gold dust in Fort Knox.
 If an attacker somehow gets a dump of your database, they'll throw away the password hashes and move on.
-What this also means, is that you have effectively DDoSed yourself.
+What this also means, is that you have effectively DoS-ed yourself.
 For one, it will take a user one minute to be logged in.
-For another, after you have 100 people trying to log in, your server won't be able to handle it, and the unfortunate soul who was 100th to log in will have to wait *forever* to log in.
+For another, after you have lots of people trying to log in, your server won't be able to handle it.
-So, in practice, you want your hashing algorithm to take as long as it can, without negatively impacting your users, and also without DDoSing yourself.
+So, in practice, you want your hashing algorithm to take as long as it can, without negatively impacting your users, and also without DoS-ing yourself.